All Episodes

 There's never been anybody like Obama.

-Anyway, Turley says this is very bad.
+Anyway, Turley says, this is very bad.

-It's very bad because the founding fathers never dreamed that the other two branches would basically lay down and allow themselves to be walked all over.
+Because the founding fathers never dreamed that the other two branches would basically lay down and allow themselves to be walked all over.

 The founding fathers thought that the people of the judicial and legislative branches would be trying to get as much power from the executive as they could.